hanhanwu/Hanhan_d3/README.md

 * D3 for Beginners: https://www.analyticsvidhya.com/blog/2017/07/beginner-guide-build-data-visualisations-web-d3-js/
   * If you want to use Python to launch server (with Visual Studio Code, no need this)
+    * `cd` to the directory where you are writing your .html page
     * Python2.*: type `python -m SimpleHTTPServer` in your terminal
     * Python3.*: type `python -m http.server` in your terminal
     * Then just go to http://0.0.0.0:8000/ to open your .html page